Nerluc37/PoeRaceHUD/README.md

 ## Prerequisites

 You will need to install sbt and the POE font set to run it as intended.
+You need to run POE in windowed mode to see the HUD.

 ## Installing